 Though common in use, SSRIs are not without their side effects.

 For many patients, SSRIs diminish sexual interest, desire, performance, satisfaction, or all four.
 In men, SSRIs can delay or inhibit ejaculation, and in women, delay or prevent orgasm.
-They may also hinder lubrication of the vagina, erection of the penis, and engorgement of the clitoris.
-And many users of SSRIs who can function physically lose interest in sex.

 If an SSRI is taken along with another drug that enhances serotonin activity, a rare condition called the serotonin syndrome may develop — racing heart, sweating, high fever, high blood pressure, and sometimes delirium.
 In particular, SSRIs should not be mixed with certain other medications, especially the herbal remedy St. John's wort, monoamine oxidase inhibitors such as phenelzine (Nardil), and clomipramine (Anafranil).
 The serotonin syndrome has also been reported when an SSRI is combined with lithium, the standard treatment for bipolar disorder.

 SSRIs are safer than tricyclic antidepressants for older people because they do not disturb heart rhythms and rarely cause dizziness that results in falls.
 But liver function is less efficient in older people, so there is a greater risk of drug interactions involving the cytochrome P450 system.
 For that reason, older people do best with rapidly metabolized drugs like sertraline.

 Loss of antidepressant effectiveness

 Any antidepressant may lose its effect after months or years, sometimes because the brain has become less responsive to the drug (tolerance).
 Solutions include increasing the dose and switching to another antidepressant with a different mechanism of action.

 SSRI antidepressant discontinuation symptoms